Washington Criminal Justice Degree Programs

 Completing a criminal justice program in Washington can lead to many rewarding career opportunities in a variety of interesting fields including corrections, private security, legal services, cyber security and law enforcement.
 While vocational training, certification courses and associate programs are available throughout Washington, most students who are interested in long-term criminal justice careers are expected to pursue a bachelor's degree with a concentration in one or two areas within the broader criminal justice system.

-Associate and bachelor's degree programs in Washington are widely available on campus and online.
+Associate and bachelor's degree programs in criminal justice education are widely available on campuses in Washington and online.
 Because Ph.D. programs are specialized, they are typically offered in schools that have large criminal justice departments.
 Online doctorate programs are also available for students who need flexible class hours and around-the-clock access to course materials.
 The majority of Washington's criminal justice employers prefer to hire entry-level workers who hold at least a bachelor's degree.

 The first two years of most four-year criminal justice degree programs in Washington are spent learning about the history and purpose of the criminal justice system, social justice concepts and the role of law enforcement in corrections and crime prevention.
 Standard first and second-year criminal justice classes include:

 - Criminal Law

 All students pursuing a criminal justice education are also expected to finish general core courses within their first two or three years of school, including classes in science, mathematics, English and literature.
 During their third and fourth years, students are encouraged to choose a concentration or elective courses that reflect their areas of interest within the criminal justice system.
 Most schools also require criminal justice students to complete an approved internship before they can qualify for graduation.
 Internships and work study programs are generally highly encouraged by all criminal justice schools because they help students gain the type of real-life experience employers look for in entry-level resumes.